 LDN blocks two key receptors in the body: toll-like receptor 4 (TLR4) and Opioid growth factor (OGF) receptor.

 TLR4 is a transmembrane protein that is involved in producing inflammatory cytokines (in other words, proteins that signal to cells in the body that something is “wrong”).
 Inflammation is important to signal the immune system to take action during illness or injury, but excessive inflammation is detrimental to the body and can cause chronic pain.
-Blocking TLR4 with LDN may “trick” the body into producing less pro-inflammatory molecules for a few hours.

 - There are several clinical examples that show the efficacy of LDN for various conditions